Coalición Floresta Logo Coalición Floresta Search Buscar

 9

-Their functions include providing accessibility in a safe manner to leisure, economic, educational, and employment opportunities, as well as enabling activities for socializing and the enjoyment of such spaces.
+Their functions include providing accessibility in a safe manner to leisure, economic, educational, and labor opportunities, as well as enabling socialization and enjoyment activities in said spaces.

 10

-The municipal corporations, via regulation, may define their own minimum pedestrian circulation widths free of obstacles.
-In the absence of municipal and institutional regulations, the national technical norm defined by the National Institute of Housing and Urbanism (INVU) shall be adopted.
+In the absence of municipal and institutional regulations, the national technical standard defined by the National Institute of Housing and Urbanism (INVU) is adopted.

 11